About the author

 Despite already representing a significant source of our emissions reductions, concentration and compaction continue to offer significant opportunities.
 These efforts require fundamental changes to the chemistry – and often the packaging – of our products in order to deliver a great consumer experience.
 We believe we can reduce the emissions of some of our products by up to 60% through concentration and compaction efforts, including through ultra-concentrated laundry liquid and fabric conditioners, the creation of a range of dilutable products such as Cif eco refill, and other new disruptive formats.

 We are also working to transition away from fossil fuels as feedstocks for the chemicals we use.
-In September, we announced our ambition to replace all the carbon derived from fossil fuels in with renewable or recycled carbon by 2030.
+In September, we announced our ambition to replace all the carbon derived from fossil fuels in our Home Care formulations with renewable or recycled carbon by 2030.
 We plan to produce highly efficient cleaning materials from sustainably sourced biomass, turn non-recyclable plastic waste into biodegradable cleaning and fragrance chemicals, and turn carbon dioxide from industrial chemicals into useful chemicals and minerals.